Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Method

 \subsubsection{Comparison of M-QL and MP}

-MP control selects the phase with maximum pressure, which is the difference of queue length between upstream and downstream, indicating the balance of the queue length.
-Considering the control logic, M-QL and MP are highly similar, greedily choosing phases.
-For the case of single intersection control, MP and M-QL are the same.
-There are no queuing vehicles on the outgoing lanes of the single intersection because it is assumed that the outgoing is infinite.
-Therefore, the calculated pressure is exactly the queue length.
+The MP control selects the phase with the maximum pressure, which is the difference in queue length between upstream and downstream, indicating the balance of the queue length.
+Similarly, the M-QL control opts for the phase with the maximum queue length in a greedy manner.
+These two methods are identical for single intersection control, where the outgoing lanes are infinite, and the calculated pressure equals the queue length.

-MP considers the neighbor influence, stabilizes the queue length, and maximizes the throughput by selecting the phase with maximum pressure.
-The core idea of MP is that ensure the vehicles can't be stopped by the queuing vehicles of the upstream.
-Therefore, if a phase has a large pressure, the queue length can only be larger.
-The MP method is effective when the traffic road length is small because the adjacency intersection vehicles can quickly influence the current intersection.

-However, when the length of road is long, the impact can be several $t_{duration}$ away, and the pressure is not effective.
-For example, set $t_{duration}=15s$ and vehicles' maximum velocity is $10m/s$; if the road is 100m, then it takes 10s to the neighbor, and the neighbor condition influences the policy; if the road is 300m, then it takes at least 30s to the neighbor, and the policy can't be influenced by the neighbor condition.

-In summary, M-QL would do better if the traffic roads is longer, and MP would do better if the traffic roads is shorter.
-This assumption will be proved by experiments later.